-The Society and the District agree that there shall be no discrimination (except as allowed by law) against an employee because of race, religion, gender, national origin, ancestry, marital status, veteran status, sexual orientation, color, age (over 40), medical condition, parental status, pregnancy, the exercise of family care leave rights, political affiliation, physical disability (including HIV and AIDS) or mental disability.
+The Society and the District agree that there shall be no discrimination (except as allowed by law) against an employee because of sex (which includes pregnancy, childbirth, breastfeeding and medical conditions related to pregnancy, childbirth or breastfeeding), race, religion, religious creed (including religious dress and grooming practices), gender, national origin (including language use restrictions), ancestry, marital status, veteran status, sexual orientation, gender identity, gender expression, color, age (over 40), medical condition, parental status, pregnancy, the exercise of family and medical care leave rights, the exercise of pregnancy disability leave, political affiliation, physical disability (including HIV and AIDS), mental disability, or the request, exercise, or need for reasonable accommodation.
 Sexual harassment is a form of prohibited discrimination.
-Complaints of discrimination are encouraged to be brought to the attention of the equal opportunity administrator, supervisor or other manager.
+Complaints of discrimination are encouraged to be brought to the attention of the Ethics and Equal Opportunity Program Administrator, supervisor or other manager.